 PROTEINS WITH L-PROLINE DEHYDROGENASE ACTIVITY

 The PRODH sequences for the four proteins within each genus showed a high degree of similarity.
 The Bacillus sequences were 303 or 305 amino acids long and showed 158/304 = 52.0% identity.
-The Halobacillus sequences were 305 or 306 amino acids long and exhibited 223/305 = 73.1% identity.
+The Halo bacillus sequences were 305 or 306 amino acids long and exhibited 223/305 = 73.1% identity.
 The Staphylococcus sequences were all 333 amino acids long and had 180/333 = 54.0% identity.
 The Streptomyces sequences were all 308 amino acids long and showed 209/308 = 67.8% identity.
 The bifunctional Arthrobacter/Paenarthrobacter sequences were 1185, 1157, 1174, and 1157 amino acids long and exhibited 742/1168 = 63.5% identity.
 The bifunctional Corynebacterium sequences were 1152, 1076, 1205, and 1158 amino acids long and had 401/1148 = 34.9% identify.
 The Mycobacterium sequences 282, 319, 317, and 317 amino acids long and showed 51.8% identity.
 The M. tuberculosis sequence was noticeably shorter than the others in this genus.
-These percentages of sequence identity might have been somewhat different if other species or examples of strains in each genera had been selected.
+These percentages of sequence identity might have been somewhat different if other species or examples of strains in each genus had been selected.
 However, it is interesting that the percentage of sequence identity was lowest for the long bifunctional Corynebacterium species and highest for the shorter monofunctional Halobacillus species.

 The overall percentage of sequence identity for all 28 proteins with PRODH activity was much less, in part because the Arthrobacter/Paenarthrobacter and Corynebacterium sequences were much longer and contained both the PRODH and P5CDH activities.
 When the sequences of just the 20 monofunctional PRODH proteins were aligned, there was an overall sequence identity of 43/312 = 13.7%.
 There was very little sequence similarity in the amino-terminal portion of the proteins but more at the carboxyl-terminal end.
 When the sequences of just the eight bifunctional PRODH proteins were aligned, the overall sequence identity was 733/1158 = 63.3% identity.
 As shown in Fig. 1, the Arthrobacter/Paenarthrobacter and Corynebacterium species do share a common ancestor.

 Two key features of the PRODH activity are its specificity for L-proline and its use of FAD as a cofactor.
-Studies from the laboratories of Tanner and Becker using crystallized proteins have provided a detailed analysis of the active site in both monofunctional and bi-or tri-functional proteins in Gram-negative bacteria (Liu et al., 2017; Tanner 2019).
+Studies from the laboratories of Tanner and Becker using crystallized proteins have provided a detailed analysis of the active site in both monofunctional and bi-or tri-functional proteins in Gram-negative bacteria (Liu et al., 2017; Tanner, 2019).
 The monofunctional proteins that have been used as models have included those from Thermus thermophilus (White et al., 2007) and Deinococcus radiodurans (Luo et al., 2012).
 Fig. 2 shows the primary contacts in the protein from D. radiodurans.
-The key amino acid residues for interaction with the substrate (shown here as tetrahydrofuroic acid or THFA) are R291, R292, and K98 which pair with the carboxylate group, and L257, Y278, and Y288 which surround the proline ring system.
+The key amino acid residues for interaction with the substrate (shown here as tetrahydrofuroic acid or THFA) are R291, R292, and K98, which pair with the carboxylate group, and L257, Y278, and Y288, which surround the proline ring system.
 Other key residues located nearby are E64 and E295.
 The key residues in contact with the FAD cofactor are K98, D135, R187, and Y278.

 Fig. 2 Diagram of the active site of the monofunctional PRODH from Deinococcus radiodurans (from Luo et al., 2012)